 Mr. Sgura’s 2014/2015 season featured Scarpia in Tosca in Cagliari, Sydney, Melbourne, and Rome; Iago in Otello at the Royal Swedish Opera, Stockholm; debuts as Miller in Verdi’s Luisa Miller at the Teatro San Carlo of Naples and as Rigoletto in Bogotá; and the Conte di Luna in Verdi’s Il trovatore at the National Centre for the Performing Arts in Beijing.

 Season 2016/2017 saw Claudio Sgura successfully perform once again Iago at the Hamburgische Staatsoper and Scarpia at the Den Norske Opera Oslo in two new productions by Callixto Bieito.
 Further roles were the Grand-Prêtre de Dagon in Samson et Dalila at Turin’s Teatro Regio and Gellner in La Wally at the Teatro Municipale, Piacenza.

 Upcoming engagements include a revival of Tosca at Den Norske Opera & Ballet in Oslo in August-September and the debut in the title role of Simon Boccanegra at Hamburgische Staatsoper in Ocotber-November.
 In December, he will be Jack Rance in La fanciulla del West at Teatro San Carlo.
-Further plans in 2017/18 include Tosca at the Royal Swedish Opera in Stockholm, Carlo Gérard in Andrea Chénier at Teatro Petruzzellli di Bari, Scarpia at the New National Theatre in Tokyo.
+Further plans in 2017/18 include Scarpia at the Royal Swedish Opera in Stockholm, at Palau de les Arts in Valencia and at the New National Theatre in Tokyo, as well as Carlo Gérard in Andrea Chénier at Teatro Petruzzellli di Bari.